VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

     _topleveldomain: net

-As with any coding best practices, the overall goal is to aid human parsers.
+As with any coding best practices, the overall goal is to aid human readers.
 There's no strict enforcement of these rules in the code.

 ### Secrets